Volorf/Paster/README.md

-# Paster — paste data from clipbord to Sketch text layers.
+# Paster — paste data from clipboard to Sketch text layers.
 ![Paster](/paster-logo.png)

 ## How it works